rereadgames/unity-hooks/README.md

 Git hooks for Unity project.

-To manage a Unity project, the Assets meta file should also been added to repository.
-But sometimes the meta files and the corresponding asset files and directories are inconsistent, then meta files will lead to conflicts when a team is collabarating on the same code base.
+Unity projects use `.meta` files to manage assets, but these can become inconsistent with the actual assets, especially when mixed with version control.
+This can lead to conflicts.

+Unity also seems to use multiple versions

 ## Features

-- Stop committing if meta files and asset files and directories are inconsistent.
-If an asset file is added, its meta file and meta files of all its containing directories should also been added.
-If a asset file is deleted, its meta file and meta files of all its empty containing directories should also been deleted.
-When meta files are added/deleted, asset files and directories should also been consistent.
+- Stop committing if meta files are inconsistent - if a file is added, check it has a `.meta` file, if removed, check there isn't one, and do the same in reverse for meta files without base files.
 - Delete empty asset directories after checkout and merge.
-Unity keep generating meta file for empty asset directory, but git does not trace directory.
+Unity generates `.meta` files for empty asset directories, but git ignores them.
+This causes hanging `.meta` files.

 ## Usage

-Copy files `post-checkout` `post-merge` and `pre-commit` to .git/hooks in your git repository.
-If you also have hooks defined in these files, append them to existing files.
+Run `install-hooks.sh` from within the repository you wish to add the hooks to.
+You may need to delete an exisitng `.git/hooks` folder first.

+If you have other hooks you want to run as well, instead make those hooks call these scripts.